robert-blankenship/bayes-classifier/README.md

 # bayes-classifier

-Use word frequency to determine sentiment of Twitter texts.
+Use word frequency to determine sentiment of Tweets.